France DGFiP e-Invoicing & e-Reporting API Guide

 Polling

-Query the status of each invoice using its internal ID with the "Get an invoice" API.
-You can also list all invoices filtered by state_updated_at_from to only retrieve invoices that have changed since your last check.
+Query the status of an invoice using its ID, or list all invoices filtered by state_updated_at_from to retrieve only invoices that have changed since your last check.

 curl --request GET \